mikemccabe/json-patch-tests/README.md

 - comment: A string describing the test
 - disabled: True if the test should be skipped.

 All fields except 'doc' and 'patch' are optional.
+Test records consisting only of a comment are also OK.

 This test set is not complete - additions are welcome!